Is Refinancing Worth the Cost?

 Doing the Math

-In the end, for most borrowers the amount of up-front costs to refinance are paid back soon in monthly savings.
-We can help you explore your options, considering the effect a refinance could have on your taxes, how likely you might be to sell in the next couple of years, and your money on hand.
-Call us at 866-300-1550 to get started.
+In the end, for most people the total of up-front costs to refinance will be paid back soon in monthly savings.
+We can help you explore your options, considering the effect a refinance may have on your taxes, whether you are likely to sell your home in the next couple of years, and your available cash.
+Call us at 866-300-1550 to get you started.